dilner1/Portfolio_one/README.md

 ## Dark Mode

-I tested the site on my own mobile which happened to be in dark mode, this of course adjusted the colours used.
+I tested the site on my own mobile which is set to dark mode, this of course adjusted the colours used.
 Although it would take a lot more investigation to learn how to customize this I was mostly happy with how it looked.
 The only issue was that the main picture border was different to the border color in used rest of the site despite using the same colour value.

 ![dark mode colours](assets/images/mobile_dark_mode.jpg)